-But then I was so tired of that self-talk and rationalisation that my Ego was feeding me with, I decided to become a passionless witness of those thoughts.
+But then I was so tired of that self-talk and rationalization that my Ego was feeding me with; I decided to become a passionless witness of those thoughts.
 Watch them come and go.
 No engagements.
 They are like a falling feather from the sky while you are walking in the park: interesting coincidence but never a solid determination of your life.

 3. Relish Your Habit

 I love reading.
 I love plunging into the worlds of other authors and get lost there from time to time learning outstanding lessons and understanding their thoughts and ideas.
 But I wasn’t always like that.
 In fact, I remember the time when I had a hard time even reading one paragraph.